kcoder3004/python-projects-minis-/README.md

-I make mini python projects here to depen my knowledge of python and excersise it
+I will make mini python projects here to deepen my knowledge of python and exercise it.